Seteeri/Particle/doc/INTRO.md

 # Goals

-* To get work done efficiently and effectively
+* To achieve goals and objectives, efficiently and effectively ("getting $hit done")
+  * Focus: development time > performance
+  * C always exists for maximum speed/performance
 * To remember everything, an extension of the human brain (Evernote/Stepan Pachikov)
 * To structure a system in such a way that it can be described, explained, and understood as a whole (Oberon/Niklaus Wurth)
 * To ameliorate the following sentiments: (Qix/Brad Beer)